Joannarama/Project_1/README.md

 **Mentor:** My Code Institute Mentor, Precious Ijege for his direction throught the buid of the project

-**The Code Institute Slack Community:** who provided solutions to all my many issues!
+**The Code Institute Slack Community:** who provided solutions to my many issues!

 ## Contact